biopython/biopython.github.io/wiki/GitUsage.md

 accidentally pushing changes to the official github branch.

-Alternatively, if you already have a working git repo (containing your branch and your own changes), you can add a link to the official branch:
+Alternatively, if you already have a working git repo (containing your branch and your own changes), you can add a link to the official branch with the git "remote command"... but we'll not cover that here.

-`git remote add upstream git@github.com:biopython/biopython.git`

-In this case, you only have a link to the official branch and no code.
-You can fetch the actual code by

-`git fetch upstream`

 In the following sections, we assume you have followed the recommended scenario and you have the following entries in your .git/config file: